codelazarus14/team-1b-java-app/README.md

 1. No Authentication

 ### Final Submission Functionality
-1. Run app and press Start on main menu
+1. Run app, select difficutly if desired, and press Start on main menu
 2. Tap visible arrow buttons or (on desktop) use arrow keys/WASD to traverse the maze
+3. When on an interactable press interact to collect items, read note, or get got by a mimic
-3. When at end of maze, press interact button and either proceed to next level or quit game
+4. When at end of maze, press interact button and either proceed to next level or quit game